 - Bone marrow transplantation —Bone marrow is removed, treated, and frozen.
 Large doses of chemotherapy and/or radiation therapy are applied to kill the cancer cells.
 After treatment, the bone marrow is replaced via a vein.
 Transplanted bone marrow may be your child’s bone marrow that was treated to remove cancer cells or marrow from a healthy donor.

 - Peripheral blood stem cell transplantation—Stem cells are removed from circulating blood before chemotherapy or radiation treatment.
-Once treatment is done, the stem cells are then placed back into the blood.
+After treatment is done, the stem cells are then placed back into the blood.

-There are no current guidelines to prevent Hodgkin's lymphoma because it is not known what causes it.
+There are no current guidelines to prevent Hodgkin lymphoma because it is not known what causes it.

 - Kari Kassir, MD

 - Updated: 03/03/2014

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.